List of most-followed TikTok accounts: Historical most-followed accounts

 The following table lists the accounts that were once the most-followed on TikTok, excluding the official TikTok account.

-Before Khaby Lame claimed his number one spot on 22 June 2022, Charli D'Amelio was the most-followed TikTok user.
-She herself claimed the spot from Loren Gray on 25 March 2020 by amassing 41.4 million followers.
-Later that same year D'Amelio became the first TikTok user to reach 100 million followers.
+Before Khaby Lame became the most-followed TikTok user on 22 June 2022, Charli D'Amelio was the most-followed TikTok user.
+D'Amelio became the most-followed TikTok user on 25 March 2020 at 41.4 million followers, surpassing the previous record-holder, Loren Gray.
+Later that same year, D'Amelio became the first TikTok user to reach 100 million followers.

-Before Loren Gray, Lisa and Lena were the most followed individuals on TikTok, with over 32.7 million followers.
+Before Loren Gray, Lisa and Lena were the most followed individuals on TikTok, with over 32.7 million followers at the time they deleted their account.
 They deleted their account in March 2019, citing privacy concerns and their loss of interest in the platform.
 They rejoined TikTok on a new account with the same username on 7 May 2020.

+Before Lisa and Lena, Baby Ariel was the most-followed TikTok user.

 Most-followed accounts on Douyin

 The following table lists the 20 most-followed accounts on Douyin as of 28 July 2025.
-Douyin, available only in China, is similar to TikTok.
-However, it runs on separate servers to comply with Chinese censorship restrictions.
+Douyin is similar to TikTok, but intended for mainland Chinese users.
 They are both owned by ByteDance.